Multiple Intelligence International School: History

-Academics and Curriculum
+Academics and curriculum

-MIIS does not conform to traditional modes of Philippine education.
-Following Howard Gardner's Multiple Intelligences Theory, MIIS focuses on eight intelligences among their students.
+MIIS focuses on eight intelligences among their students, following Howard Gardner's Multiple Intelligences Theory.

-The K-12 program covers 6 years of primary education, four years of Junior High School, and two years of Senior High School.
+The K-12 program covers six years of primary education, four years of Junior High School, and two years of Senior High School.
 MIIS is aligned with the Philippine Department of Education standards for the enhanced K-12 program.

 The school has been acknowledged as a leader in youth entrepreneurship in the Philippines.